 What if I don't make the team?
 Will I get feedback on how to improve my chances for the following season?

 There are options available to you such as Recreational play and/or skills training at Soccer Academy & Training to help further your soccer development.

 When does the season begin?

 The season begins in early August.
 There may be a pre-season camp before the start of training in mid-August.
-For a detailed 2017-2018 season overview, please refer to your age group website.

 When and where do travel teams practice?

 The club is allocated fields throughout Parkland by the City of Parkland Parks and Recreation Department.
 Each travel team will have a different practice schedule.
 Travel teams generally practice a two to three times a week during the season, for 1¼ to 1½ hours per practice.
 From August thru December, travel teams practice at Terramar Park and from January thru May travel teams practice at Pine Trails Park.

 How many travel teams will the Parkland Soccer Club have in my son’s or daughter’s age group?
 The number of travel teams formed in an age group will depend on the number of players who try out and their ability levels.
 PSC will generally forms two teams in the 2011 – 2005 age groups and for each gender.
 In the 2004– 2000 age group PSC strives to form one team per gender.
 These teams are tiered, according to ability, as an ’A’ team (Red) and a ’B’ team (White & Navy).

 How are the coaches selected for each team?
 PSC employs a licensed, professional coaching staff, which is under the supervision of the club’s Director of Coaching.
 All coaches are hired and paid by the PSC.
 The coaches work for the club and are placed on teams to benefit the development of each player.
 The coaching staff is evaluated each year by the Director of Soccer Operations and may be rotated among the teams for maximum player development benefits.
 A complete list of the program’s coaching staff, and credentials, is available on the PSC website.